SCENE 01 / MARINE WILDLIFE

 Nature documentary production throughout Saudi Arabia.

-Marine and wildlife filming in Saudi Arabia captures the Red Sea—one of the most pristine reef systems on Earth—plus the Arabian Gulf, the Asir highlands and the vast deserts of the Empty Quarter.
-Productions can film the iconic Arabian oryx (saved from extinction by Saudi reserves), the rare Arabian leopard now being reintroduced in AlUla, Arabian Gulf flamingos, and camel herds in the desert.
-The NEOM coastline, Jeddah Corniche and Farasan Islands offer outstanding marine locations.
+Marine and wildlife filming in Saudi Arabia captures the Red Sea.
+It is one of the most pristine reef systems on Earth.
+We also film the Arabian Gulf, the Asir highlands and the vast deserts of the Empty Quarter.
+Productions can film the iconic Arabian oryx, saved from extinction by Saudi reserves.
+We also film the rare Arabian leopard, now being reintroduced in AlUla.
+Other subjects include Arabian Gulf flamingos and camel herds in the desert.
+The NEOM coastline, Jeddah Corniche and Farasan Islands give outstanding marine locations.

-We work with experienced Saudi wildlife cinematographers and coordinate permits through Film AlUla, the Saudi Film Commission, the Royal Commission for AlUla (RCU), the Saudi Red Sea Authority (SRSA) and the Saudi Coast Guard.
-Our team handles vessel access along the Red Sea coast, dive operators in the Farasan Islands, and access to AlUla, NEOM and the Arabian oryx and leopard reserves so your crew can focus on filming.
+We work with skilled Saudi wildlife cinematographers.
+We set up permits through Film AlUla, the Saudi Film Commission and the Royal Commission for AlUla (RCU).
+We also work with the Saudi Red Sea Authority (SRSA) and the Saudi Coast Guard.
+Our team handles vessel access along the Red Sea coast and dive operators in the Farasan Islands.
+We also arrange access to AlUla, NEOM and the Arabian oryx and leopard reserves.
+This lets your crew focus on filming.

 Capabilities